 - Carefully start stacking each tier, starting with the base and stacking the next lowest level, working toward the top of the tower.
-(It helps to have someone to help with this step to be sure you don’t pinch or damage your plants when stacking.)
+Homesteading Hack: It helps to have someone to help with this step to be sure you don’t pinch or damage your plants when stacking.

 - Give the tower an initial watering.
-Fill up the top tray to the appropriate fill-line, then remove the plug.
-This will allow the water to properly water each level.
+Fill up the top tray until water starts to trickle out the bottom hose.

-- You may need to water more than once the first day to be sure your soil is well moist.
+- You may need to water more than once on the first day to ensure your soil is moist enough.